-Democratic Team for the
+Democratic Team for the 5th District RTM

-RTM Minority Leader Tracy Everson
+RTM Majority Leader Tracy Everson

 Meet Tracy